 How to Adapt to Working at Night

-A human’s body clock was designed to be awake during daylight hours and to sleep at night and many night workers have experienced difficulty in adapting to the changes in working at night and sleeping during the day.
-There are no clear solutions to this problem but some good tips include:
+A human’s body clock was designed to be awake during daylight hours and to sleep at night.
+Many night workers have experienced difficulty in adapting to the changes in working at night and sleeping during the day.

-- Adapting to your new time frame as quickly as possible by timing meals and other activities to match the new ‘day’.
+- Timing meals and other activities to match the new ‘day’.

 - Exercise can often sort out body rhythms.
-You could try starting your new ‘day’ with a brisk jog or by cycling.
-This may mean doing your exercise at 10 o’clock at night when most people are start thinking about getting ready to go to bed but it has proven to have been beneficial for many night shift workers.
+Try starting your new ‘day’ with a brisk jog or by cycling.
+This may mean doing exercise at 10 o’clock at night, but it has proven to have been beneficial for many night shift workers.

 - Although not always possible, studies have shown that a short nap in the middle of a night shift can help maintain or improve performance later on in the shift.
-Perhaps, you could consider this during your longest rest break within your shift.
+You could try this during your longest rest break during your shift.

-- One of the most common complaints about adjusting to night shift work is the difficulty some people find in sleeping during the day.
-It is just as important to try and create the same relaxing environment as you would normally do if you were sleeping at night.
+- One of the most common complaints with night shift work is difficulty in sleeping during the day.
+It’s important to try and create the same relaxing environment as you would normally do if you were sleeping at night.
 Your room should be well ventilated and not too hot.
 It should be as quiet as it would be at night so if you have a family, they should consider your needs sympathetically.
 If need be, you should install black-out window blinds so that your bedroom is as dark as possible and consider ear plugs and sleeping masks for your eyes, such as those you might get offered on a plane.

-- When eating on the night shift, choose smaller portions rather than a heavier meal which can make you feel tired and sluggish and can sometimes cause heartburn and try to avoid late night caffeine as this can have an adverse effect when you get home in the morning and are trying to get to sleep.
+- When eating on the night shift, choose smaller portions rather than a heavier meal.
+This can make you feel tired and sluggish and can sometimes cause heartburn.
+Also try to avoid late night caffeine as this can have an adverse effect when you get home in the morning and are trying to get to sleep.